vrandall66/front-end-submissions-public/1803/mod-2/weathrly/tory-jesse.md

 ## Testing & Sanitation

-Testing is incomplete - testing score is currently a 1

 _4 - Project has a running test suite that exercises the application at multiple levels (feature and unit).
 The test suite covers almost all aspects of the application.
 ESLint shows 0 complaints._

-_3 - Project has a running test suite that tests and multiple levels but fails to cover some features.
+*3 - Project has a running test suite that tests and multiple levels but fails to cover some features.
 All functionality is covered by tests.
 The application makes some use of feature testing.
-ESLint shows less than 5 complaints._
+ESLint shows less than 5 complaints.*

 _2 - Project has sporadic use of tests and multiple levels.
 The application contains numerous holes in testing and/or many features are untested.
 ESLint shows more than 5 complaints._

-*1 - There is little or no evidence of testing in this application.
-ESLint shows more than 10 complaints.*
+_1 - There is little or no evidence of testing in this application.
+ESLint shows more than 10 complaints._

 ## Workflow